brycewray/eleventy_solo/src/posts/2020/06/o-say-can-you-ci-cd.md

 On October 1, 2019, Netlify's free tier started having a monthly limit of 300 build minutes.
 While it was understandable that there would have to be a limit of this nature, and 300 minutes seemed a lot for many users of the free tier, some folks [didn't take it well](https://www.reddit.com/r/webdev/comments/dc7lx0/netlify_starts_charging_for_build_minutes/).
 It didn't help that Netlify announced this to free-tier customers via an email with the subject line, "Introducing the Builds Tab in the Netlify dashboard," which buried the lede---the new limit---several paragraphs down.

 It's important to understand that a build isn't simply what *you* are uploading to the remote box.
 In order to make sure the build is "clean," so to speak, each build *reinstalls* everything you've got in your setup.
 For example, in this site's case, that means installing [Node.js](https://nodejs.org), Eleventy, and all the [npm](https://npmjs.com) plugins that my repo's `package.json` "knows" should be there.
 Again: that's on *every build*.
-Only *then* do your actual Web site files come into play.
+Only *then* do your actual website files come into play.

 In my own case, three factors gradually inflated my build times to the point that this limit became problematic for me.
 See if they apply, or might apply down the line, to your site.